 Once the application has been received, the Registry will publish a notice on its website stating an application has been lodged.

-Assuming no objections are received within the 30 day notice period. the Department may issue a direction that the Company may be restored; a certified copy of this will be sent by post, to the applicant.
+Assuming no objections are received within the 30 day notice period. the Department may issue a direction that the Company may be restored.

 Where the outstanding returns, fees and penalties have not yet been submitted, the applicant will be required to bring outstanding annual returns and other corporate filings up to date.
 These will be required to be submitted to the Registry with the certified copy of the Direction to Restore.